valmadrid/Adopt-Dont-Shop/README.md

 *Petfinder.my is a Malaysian website that hosts pet listings for adoption and for sale.
 It also educates the public on how to manage their pets responsibly.
 It is also used as a venue for animal welfare advocates.*

 ### Summary
 This project aims to help shelters, rescuers and owners rehome their pets faster.
 A classifier model was developed to predict the adoption rate of the pets.
-Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores among all the classifiers and ensemble methods that were used.
+Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores (41% and 36%, respectively) among all the classifiers and ensemble methods that were used.
 Enhancements were recommended Petfinder.my to help boost the adoptability of the pets.
 As a supplement, a content-based recommendation system was also developed based on the pet images.
+ResNet50 was employed to extract features from the images.
+While cosine similarity was used to measure similarities between images.

 ### Dataset
 <a href="https://www.kaggle.com/c/petfinder-adoption-prediction">Dataset</a> consists of 14k pet listings across Malaysia: